Liall88/2D-Based-Quantitative-Assessment-Framework-for-Upper-Limb-Functionality-/README.md

                            `=--=-'                    hjw

-2D- Motor Function Analysis Neural Network (working Title)
+#2D- Motor Function Analysis Neural Network (working title)

 The increase in the world elderly population paired with a global nursing shortage has motivated